-There are plenty of instruments that people often confuse with harp guitars, perhaps none more so then 6-string guitars of the hollow arm variety.
-Readers are already familiar with many such instruments in the Hollow-arm Guitars Gallery, which I long ago grouped into three main types: (single arm, dual arm, and continuous arm).
+There are plenty of instruments that people often confuse with harp guitars, perhaps none more so than 6-string guitars of the hollow arm variety.
+Readers are already familiar with many such instruments in the Hollow-arm Guitars Gallery, which I long ago grouped into three main types: (single-arm, dual arm, and continuous arm).

 Here’s another that has long been on the site – also a 12-string, but with a terminated hollow arm.
 This is a slightly better photo, from owner (and seller) Sid Glickman.
 The shape of the missing pickguard makes me think Italian, but who knows.
 That bridge looks suspicious.